The Alice: A Cocktail Experience is at KVML!

 We understand that the above costs may be prohibitive for some.
 If that is the case, please fill out the Scholarship Form, and KVML will carefully consider subsidizing your registration fees.
 It is our goal to make sure that these unique workshops are available to as many people as possible.

-Anyone registering for Teaching Vonnegut 2022 will receive the 2022 So it Goes e-book when it is published later this year.
 All participants who complete a workshop will also receive a Certificate of Completion.
-Anyone signing up for at least 4 Teaching Vonnegut workshops will also receive 50% off KVML Membership in 2022.
-Anyone registering for all 8 workshops will receive free KVML Membership in 2022 and 50% off KVML Membership in 2023.
+Anyone signing up for at least 4 Teaching Vonnegut workshops will also receive 50% off KVML Membership in 2023.
+Anyone registering for all 8 workshops will receive free KVML Membership in 2023 and 50% off KVML Membership in 2024.
 Teaching Vonnegut membership discounts may only be applied to the “Friends of the Kurt Vonnegut Museum & Library” and “Kurt’s Karass” membership tiers.
-Please visit kvml.org to see all member benefits.
+Please visit kvml.org/donate to see all member benefits.

 Kathi Badertscher, PhD